|

 A pleading by the defendant that contests the legal sufficiency

-of the complaint without admitting or denying the allegations therein.
+of the complaint without admitting or denying the allegations

-way of saying “so what?” after reading a plaintiff's
+defendant’s way of saying “so what?” after

-complaint.
-A demurrer is not a challenge to the ultimate merits
+reading a plaintiff's complaint.
+A demurrer is not a challenge

-of a case or claim.
-When ruling on a demurrer a judge is required
+to the ultimate merits of a case or claim.
+When ruling on a demurrer

-by law to assume as true facts alleged in the complaint.
-Subject
+a judge is required by law to assume as true facts alleged in

-to very few exceptions, the Judge cannot rule on a demurrer based
+the complaint.
+Subject to very few exceptions, the Judge cannot

-on the Judge's perception of a plaintiff's credibility.
+rule on a demurrer based on the Judge's perception of a plaintiff's

 Denial